deep-spin/UA_COMET/evaluation/README.md

 To calculate and plot the Precision@N and Recall@N for critical errors (as defined above) run the `evaluate_critical_mistake_retrieval.py` script.
 The following flags can be used:

-`--comet-setup-file` = path to folder with model outputs for the setup to evaluate.
-Example:
+`--comet-setup-file`: Path to folder with model outputs for the setup to evaluate.
-`--scores-file` = path to human quality scores (csv) to test against.
-Example:
+`--scores-file`: Path to human quality scores (csv) to test against.
-`--comet-original-file` = path to folder with model outputs without MC dropout.
-Example:
+`--comet-original-file`: Path to folder with model outputs without MC dropout.
-`--norm` = set to True to calibrate the predicted quality std on the ECE.
+`--norm`: Set to True to calibrate the predicted quality std on the ECE.
-`--score-type`= Choose type of scores between da | mqm .
+`--score-type`: Choose type of scores between da | mqm .
-`--nruns` = For MCD: Select how many dropout runs to evaluate | For ensembles: Select how many ensemble checkpoints to use.
+`--nruns`: For MCD: Select how many dropout runs to evaluate | For ensembles: Select how many ensemble checkpoints to use.
-`--lp` = Choose which language pair to evaluate over.
+`--lp`: Choose which language pair to evaluate over.
-`--dev-first` = select which half to be used as dev set.
+`--dev-first`: Select which half to be used as dev set.
-`--optimise` = Set to true to optimise the critical error threshold (on recall values).
+`--optimise`: Set to true to optimise the critical error threshold (on recall values).
-`--prefix` =  Set prefix of the plots to be saved.
+`--prefix`:  Set prefix of the plots to be saved.
-`--norm_len`= Set to normalize human scores by sentence length.
+`--norm_len`: Set to normalize human scores by sentence length.

 # Reproducing Tables and Figures